Danger Days: The True Lives of the Fabulous Killjoys: Background

 Following the grueling but highly successful tour for The Black Parade, My Chemical Romance entered the studio with producer Brendan O'Brien to produce the band's next album.
 The band, exhausted with the touring for The Black Parade and its dark tone, wanted to make a conscious break with the sound of that album, and take a more fun, stripped-down approach with "no concepts, no characters, no costumes, and no extra instrumentation".
 However, the band became unhappy with the final results of their recordings with O'Brien; while they felt as though they had achieved their goals, they also felt that they were holding themselves back creatively.
 As a result, My Chemical Romance decided to shelve the album in early 2010, a move that the band's label, Reprise Records, was supportive of.
 The sessions with Brendan O'Brien were eventually released in 2012 under the name Conventional Weapons.

-After shelving the record, the band returned to the studio with The Black Parade producer Rob Cavallo, who helped reinvigorate and guide the band back on track.
-Four songs from the band's shelved album, "Bulletproof Heart", "The Only Hope for Me Is You", "Save Yourself" and "Party Poison" were brought back and re-recorded for the album.
+After shelving the record, the band returned to the studio in Calabasas, California, with The Black Parade producer Rob Cavallo, who helped reinvigorate and guide the band back on track.
+Four songs from the band's shelved album, "Bulletproof Heart", "The Only Hope for Me Is You", "Save Yourself, I'll Hold Them Back" and "Party Poison" were brought back and re-recorded for the album.'
 The track "Black Dragon Fighting Society" was re-recorded for the accompanying Mad Gear EP.